arumuganainar73/web-worker/README.md

 # Bucket Sort Pseudo Code

+  Import some type of insertion sort to use in bucket sort function

   Create bucketSort function (array, bucket size)

   Create vars for i, min, max, and bucket size